achegevara/react-app-burgers/README.md

 and allows to manage menu(add/remove burgers, make them available/unavailable, change their properties like name, price, description etc.) and add menu items to the order.
-App data is stored in the Google Firebase and is updated in a real-time mode.
+App data is stored in the Google Firebase and is updated in a real-time mode. <br />
 The app covers only the frontend part of the process and does not make orders for real ;)